 The young girl led the group into the Square.
-Josah followed behind her, taking notice of how she changed over the years.
+Josah followed behind her, taking notice of how she had changed over the years.
 Evelyn became a young woman, pleasant to the eye, with a gentle way about her that was infectious.
-He couldn’t help but grin when he thought how Evelyn was always taller than him, until now.
+He couldn’t help but grin when he thought how Evelyn had always been taller than him, until now.

-Evelyn looked back to Josah and asked, “How is it came into Bon Abbi?
-I’ve been at the Square all morning, greeting newcomers as they entered the gate?”
+Evelyn looked back to Josah and asked, “How is it that you came into Bon Abbi?
+I’ve been at the Square all morning, greeting newcomers as they entered through the gates.”

 “You were busy with other people,” Josah offered as his explanation.
 “We tend to blend in with a crowd when we want to remain unseen.”

-She nodded as if to agreed.
+She nodded as if to agree.
 But Josah sensed his answer didn’t please her.
 Attempting to change the subject, he asked Evelyn how she came to rule Bon Abbi.

 As if prepared for this inevitable question, Evelyn stopped and whirled around.
 “Are you questioning my role here in Bon Abbi?”

-Blood rushed to her face, causing her cheeks to become red.
+Blood rushed to the young girl’s face, causing her cheeks to become red.
 “No, my Lady, no. That was not my intent,” Josah fumbled.
 “I was curious if you were kin to Lord Rando.”